MitchStevens/ComonadicUITalk/comonad_ui.md

 . . .

-- `duplicate` explodes out all the states of the transition
+- `duplicate` explodes out all the possible states of the comonad
 <!-- This is less obvious, some examples will be needed if you have never seena comonad before. -->

 ----